This popular Sacramento business closed while facing a possible $80,000 ADA bill

 Johnson has sued businesses in California alleging they were violating the Americans with Disabilities Act, then routinely settled with defendants out of court for $4,000 to $6,000, according to a past investigation by The Sacramento Bee.
 Under California law, ADA violations require businesses to pay at least $4,000 for each visit a disabled plaintiff made to the property, plus attorney fees.

-“He’s using that as an advantage to benefit himself,” Murphy said.
+“He’s using that as an advantage to benefit himself,” Jointed Cue owner Mike Murphy said.
 “Nothing this guy ever does is to benefit the disabled community.
 He’s using (the law) to benefit himself.”

 Johnson said in the lawsuit that he visited Jointed Cue five times, so Murphy would have to pay $20,000, plus at least $60,000 to remodel the building — which he doesn’t own — to make it ADA-compliant.
 Instead of fighting the lawsuit or settling with Johnson, Murphy said he made the difficult decision to shut down.